watmough/open-vds-sandbox/docs/vds/specification/Format.rst

 1-bit Boolean values.
 Null/no-values are fully supported.

 Chunks can be uncompressed or compressed with a range of compression options, including wavelet compression (lossy or lossless), zipped, or run-length encoding.
-Constant value chunks are marked as such in metadata and do not need to be stored, so sparse volumes are represented in an efficient way.
+Constant value chunks are marked as such in the index of the dataset and do not need to be stored explicitly, so sparse volumes are represented in an efficient way.

+The `base brick size` of a 3D brick is always a power-of-two (64, 128, 256 etc.), and bricks always have the same size in each dimension.
+2D tiles have a size that is a multiple (usually 4 times) of the base brick size in order to reduce the overhead of having a lot of separate objects.

 To enable sparse datasets to be efficiently represented, as well as chunk compression methods that can use adaptive/progressive compression (i.e. use a prefix of the serialized chunk data to produce a lower-quality version of the chunk), we can have a small amount of extra binary data (typically 8-40 bytes for each chunk) that are available as a 1D array divided into pages of a fixed number of chunk entries.
-The interpretation of this metadata is dictated by the serialization method for the layer in question.
+The interpretation of this chunk-metadata is dictated by the serialization method for the layer in question.